 The list is in a .csv file (sorted by Campground Type, then State, then Name), so it can loaded as-is into various GPS systems.
-You can separate the campgrounds by Type and load each type along with a corresponding icon.
+You can separate the campgrounds by Organization and load each type along with a corresponding icon.
 Sorting the file is easier if you can convert it to an Excel (.xls) file.

 The zipped file that you download contains both the POI list and a file containing the map icons we use on our maps.

 We offer two lists one for the US (includes Alaska) and one for Canada.